coda/packs-sdk/docs/reference/sdk/interfaces/OAuth2Authentication.md

 • `Optional` **useProofKeyForCodeExchange**: `boolean`

 Option to apply PKCE (Proof Key for Code Exchange) OAuth2 extension.
-With PKCE extention, a `code_challenge` parameter and a `code_challenge_method` parameter will be sent to the authorization page.
+With PKCE extension, a `code_challenge` parameter and a `code_challenge_method` parameter will be sent to the authorization page.
 A `code_verifier` parameter will be sent to the token exchange API as well.